 The Company may (but is not obliged to) enter into certain currency related transactions in order to hedge the currency exposure of the assets of a Fund attributable to a particular Share Class for the purposes of efficient portfolio management.
 In addition, a Currency Share Class may be hedged against exchange rate fluctuation risks between the denominated currency of the Currency Share Class and the Base Currency of the Fund in which that Class of Shares is issued.
 Any financial instruments used to implement such strategies with respect to one or more Hedged Share Classes shall be assets/liabilities of a Fund as a whole but will be attributable to the relevant Hedged Share Class(es) and the gains/losses on and the costs of the relevant financial instruments will accrue solely to the relevant Hedged Share Class.
-Where a Share Class is to be hedged this will be disclosed in the Supplement for the Fund in which such Share Class is issued.
+Where a Share Class is issued.
 Any currency exposure of a Hedged Share Class may not be combined with or offset against that of any other Share Class of a Fund.
 The currency exposure of the assets attributable to a Hedged Share Class may not be allocated to other Share Classes.
 Where the Company seeks to hedge against currency fluctuations, while not intended, this could result in over-hedged or under-hedged positions due to external factors outside the control of the Company.
 However, the Company shall ensure that under-hedged positions do not fall short of 95% of the proportion of the Net Asset Value of the Share Class which is to be hedged and keep any under-hedged positions under review to ensure it is not carried forward from month to month and that over-hedged positions do not exceed 105% of the Net Asset Value of the relevant Share Class and hedged positions will be kept under review to ensure that positions materially in excess of 100% of the Net Asset Value will not be carried forward from month to month.
-To the extent that hedging is successful for a particular Hedged Currency Share Class the performance of the Hedged Currency Share Class is likely to move in line with the performance of the underlying assets with the result that Shareholders in that Hedged Currency Share Class will not gain if the Hedged Currency Share Class currency falls against the Base Currency and/or the currency in which the assets of the particular Fund are denominated.
+To the extent that hedging is successful for a particular Hedged Currency Share Class the performance of the Hedged Currency Share Class is likely to move in line with the performance of the underlying assets with the result that Shareholders in that Hedged Currency Share Class will not gain if the Hedged Currency Share Class of the gain if the Base Currency and/or the currency in which the assets of the particular Fund are denominated.
 A Hedged Share Class will not be leveraged as a result of such currency hedging transactions.